Fioricet with Codeine

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: slow/shallow breathing, signs of infection (e.g., fever, persistent sore throat), easy bruising/bleeding, change in the amount of urine.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes, fast/irregular heartbeat, increased thirst/urination, signs of infection (e.g., fever, persistent sore throat), easy bruising/bleeding, change in the amount of urine.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.